-Fall 2017
+Spring, Fall 2017

-Jim Bradshaw, Rocky Mease, and Lee Hovel attended the MC2 Conference.
+We isolated three major areas for our committees to begin addressing in the district.
+(See "31 Needs" on the CWCT webpage).
+Jim Bradshaw, Rev. Rocky Mease, and Rev. Lee Hovel attended the MC2 Conference.
 One major insight: The Lutheran Church-Missouri Synod recognizes that next to Word and Sacrament ministry and the greater mission of the Church, the health and well-being of our professional church workers is of great importance and needs to be addressed as a priority.
 There was also much discussion that the delivery of care to workers needs to come from those who do not have ecclesiastical supervision.